Talking Nutrition Editors

 The survey also identified key concerns people have when purchasing seafood.
 Globally, fish oil consumers are most worried about pollution of the world’s oceans, followed by overfishing.
 Other issues, depending on the country of residence, are the use of harmful chemicals, ocean acidification and the effects of climate change on marine biodiversity.
 This reflects the trend for sustainable foods, beverages and dietary supplements, with consumers increasingly looking for more eco-friendly seafood products from brands they can trust.

-For more information on DSM’s sustainability commitment, partnership with the MSC, and MEG-3® DHA tuna oils and powders, sign up for our newsletter.
+For more information on dsm-firmenich’s sustainability commitment, partnership with the MSC, and MEG-3® DHA tuna oils and powders, sign up for our newsletter.